 There are a few key distinctions between legacy and modern applications for the enterprise.
 The first is user experience.
-Whereas traditional applications require users to adapt to the design of the application, modern applications are built to operate the way users prefer to work.
+Where traditional applications require users to adapt to the design of the application, modern applications are built to operate the way users prefer to work.

 Thirdly, legacy applications were developed in isolation, making sharing information with other applications difficult.
 Modern applications, on the other hand, are developed according to application and security standards to create a cohesive experience across applications.